What are the sample volume requirements?

 Are replicates necessary?

 Yes, in fact, our assays are validated to clinical laboratory standards.
-We have been CLIA accredited since 2006.
+We have been CLIA certified and COLA accredited since 2006.

-Can Myriad RBM receive samples from central labs, CRO's, or other clinical sites?
+Can RBM receive samples from central labs, CRO's, or other clinical sites?

-Can analytes be added that are not part of a specific product?
+Can analytes be added that are not part of our standard service offerings?

-Contact your local sales representative to discuss custom analyte testing, reporting, and development.
-Validated ELISA assays can be performed to complete a testing menu.
+Yes, products can be customized by adding or removing analytes, Contact your local sales representative to discuss custom analyte testing, reporting, and development.

 Can I measure a subset of the MAPs?